nmtkpbic/nmtk/README.md

   * python manage.py discover_tools
       - This command will re-discover the provided tools for each tool server that is configured.
-  * Return to the admin page, edit the tool server you wish to refresh, and hit "save" (no need to make any changes, the act of saving will kick off a refresh for the tools provided by that tool server.)
+  * Return to the admin page, open the tool server you wish to refresh for editing, and hit "save" (no need to make any changes, the act of saving will kick off a refresh for the tools provided by that tool server.)